Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/commands/get-aes128-session-keys.md

 Before calling this operation, the host needs to generate an 8-byte challenge (the host challenge).
 The host challenge is typically generated using a random or pseudorandom method.
 The host sends the host challenge to the HSM device, which returns its own 8-byte challenge (the HSM device challenge).
 See [YubiHSM Shell](https://developers.yubico.com/yubihsm-shell/) for ways to communicate with the HSM device.

 To call GetAes128SessionKeysCommand, you must pass it the label and password of the AES-128 credential that will be used to calculate the SCP03 session keys as well as the host challenge and HSM device challenge from the initial step.
-See [AddCredentialCommand](xref:YubiHsmAuthCmdAddCredential) for more information on the requirements of the label and password.
+There is a limit of 8 attempts to authenticate with the password before the credential is deleted.
+Once the credential is deleted, it cannot be recovered.
+Supplying the correct password before the credential is deleted will reset the retry counter to 8.

+The credential may require proof of user presence.
+This is configured when the credential is added (see [AddCredentialCommand](xref:YubiHsmAuthCmdAddCredential)).
+In this case, the user must touch the YubiKey in order to complete the authentication procedure.
+Otherwise, the command will fail (though the credential password retry counter does not change).

 ## Output

 An array which contains the ENC, MAC, and R-MAC session keys.
 Each key is exactly 16-bytes long.

+In the case of a failure, the status word in the response may include further information.
+For example, the credential was configured to require touch, but the user did not touch the YubiKey.

 ## Command APDU